raphlinus/raphlinus.github.io/_posts/2021-10-20-swapchain-frame-pacing.md

     glXSwapBuffers()
 ```

 In systems of this era, generally the 3D acceleration functions as a co-processor to the main CPU, basically synchronously executing commands (or with a small queue), so the latency between the CPU initiating a drawing command and it completing with a write to buffer memory is short.
-Good models include the [Playstation 2] and [Nintendo 64].
+Good models include the [Nintendo 64] and [Playstation 2].
 (Note though that even in these early days, there was signficant architectural diversity, and  the [Dreamcast] employed tile-based deferred rendering, which lives on today in many mobile GPUs).

 Overall, it looks like this: